FPGA-Research-Manchester/OrkhestraFPGAStream/docs/README.md

 ### Duplicating data

-With duplicating you can just duplicate the amount of chunks needed for the record and you can easily set the rest of the non-duplicated integers to X. The problem comes again if we want to keep the record data compact and it will probably then need diagonal movements again to shift the other data or to place the duplicated integers at the end of the record.
+For duplicating you can just pull integers from multiple locations.
+The input crossbar has two pulling selections while the output has one.
+Let's start with the output pulling selection.
+The horisontal pull.
+If you want to duplicate the first integer you will just have to configure two positions to have the value from position 0.
+And then for the vertical shuffling you can choose to which chunks the first integer goes to.
+For the vertical pulling it is the same.
+Just you can also duplicate with the vertical shuffle.

+But there are limits to how much we can dublicate!
+If all of the 32 chunks have valid data in them there isn't a 33rd chunk to use.
+Some of the data will be overwritten then.
+It's the same for the horisontal duplication.
+If all of the 16 integers in a chunk are valid then the duplication will overwrite some valid data.
+The horisontal duplication can't be fixed since we can't make the interface any wider.
+So duplicating on the output crossbar is restricted.
+On the input side you have another direction to duplicate though.
+And that direction can be expanded.
+If you are using all 32 chunks then you can reduce the burst size and you'll gain empty chunks to use!

 ### A compromise to support diagonal moves

 One solution described at the end of this document would be to insert junk data into the records before the crossbar.
 The junk data inserts don't fix the clashing problem all the time though because the inserts aren't fine grain enough.
 Thus we won't be trying to use it.
 It allows us to tightly pack the records but the extra complexity is not worth it at the moment since the interface throughput is larger than the AXI bursts anyway so we can afford to be more relaxed with the data packing.
 So the idea is to have the record contain junk data bubbles.
 This is fine for input.
-For output it's not that good since the DBMS would expect record fields in the order it requested. !!!The solution could be using NULL columns which then can be removed in software while writing the results back to the filesystem. !!!
+For output it's not that good since the DBMS would expect record fields in the order it requested.
+The solution will be using NULL columns which then can be removed in software while writing the results back to the filesystem.

 #### Clash free input